CURATORS E MODERATORS

 The daily interaction of curators and artists during the festival week provides for the meeting and establishment of numerous partnerships, generating a network of connections and collaborations.

-Jean-François Chougnet (France) is the artistic Diretor of FUSO and has dedicated his career to cultural policies.
-He was Managing Diretor of Villette, Paris (2001-2006).
+Jean-François Chougnet (France) is the artistic director of FUSO and has dedicated his career to cultural policies.
+He was Managing Director of Villette, Paris (2001-2006).
 In 2005, he was the General Commissioner of the Year of Brazil in France.
 He directed the Berardo Foundation in Lisbon from 2007 to 2011.
 In 2011, Jean-François Chougnet became CEO of Marseille-Provence Capital of European Culture 2013.
 From 2014 to 2022 he was president of the Musée des Civilizations de l’Europe et de la Méditerranée (Mucem), in Marseille, France.
-Jean-François Chougnet is a curator and consultant on museum projects.
+Jean-François Chougnet is a curator and consultant on museum projects and director of the « Lille 3000 » festival.

-Lori Zippay is a New York-based curator, writer and consultant who has been active in media art exhibition, distribution and preservation for over thirty-five years.
-From the mid-1980s to 2019 she served as Executive Diretor of Electronic Arts Intermix (EAI), a nonprofit organization that is a leading resource for media art.
-She developed EAI’s archive of over 4,000 media artworks, initiated its pioneering video preservation program, inaugurated and co-authored its extensive online publications and digital resources, and established numerous long-range projects and artistic programs.
-She has curated numerous media-based exhibitions and video programs; lectured at institutions and presented at conferences around the world, including at The Museum of Modern Art, New York; Tate Modern, London; and Centre Georges Pompidou, Paris, among many others; written extensively on media art, and developed and consulted on numerous curatorial, preservation and educational projects with emerging and established artists.
-She has served on numerous international festival juries, funding panels, symposia, and advisory boards.
-She currently serves on the Advisory Committees of Times Square Arts and Collaborative Cataloging Japan, and as Diretor Emerita of EAI.
+Lori Zippay is a New York-based curator, writer, and consultant who has long been active in media art exhibition, distribution, education, and preservation.
+From 1985 to 2019 she served as Executive Director of Electronic Arts Intermix (EAI), a nonprofit organization that is an international resource for media art, and she is now Director Emerita.
+During her tenure at EAI she developed its archive of over 4,000 media artworks, initiated its pioneering video preservation program, inaugurated and co-authored its online publications and digital resources, and established long-range artistic programs.
+She has curated numerous media-based exhibitions and video screening programs, including the survey Circa 1971: Early Film & Video from the EAI Archive for Dia: Beacon in 2012.
+She has lectured at institutions and presented at conferences internationally, including at The Museum of Modern Art, New York; Tate Modern, London; and Centre Georges Pompidou, Paris.
+She has developed and consulted on numerous curatorial, preservation, and educational projects with emerging and established artists at venues such as Yale University.
+She has written extensively on media and video art for international exhibitions and publications, including essays on the work of Joan Jonas, Shigeko Kubota, Nancy Holt and other artists.
+Since 2013 she has served as in-house curator at FUSO, Portugal.

 Rachel Korman is curatorial and general coordinator at FUSO - International Video Art Festival, in Lisbon and artistic Diretor at FUSO Insular – Video Art Festival, in Azores.